 Tip #2: Perineal Massage

 To help promote healing and blood flow, gentle massage to this area 6 weeks will help prime the perineum for intercourse.
 At first, it may seem hypersensitive, painful or irritating.
 Some mamas describe it to me as a “muscle tearing” sensation when that area is touched.
 However, once the tissues have healed, you do not need to worry about re-injuring the area.
 Priming the perineum for intercourse can be done through self or partner-led massage.
 Many of my patients use perineal massage as foreplay.
-I recommend using coconut oil or medically graded lubricant.
+I recommend using organic olive oil or medically graded lubricant.
 Stay away from KY Jelly and other brand name lubricants since they may contain harmful ingredients which can upset vaginal pH and destroy healthy microbes.
 Bottom line: Start with light pressure massage and go slow.
 Eventually, you will be able to tolerate increased pressure.

 Tip #3: Diaphragmatic Breathing